William Francis Ganong: Historian and cartographer

 As a scientist, Ganong brought a special quality to the study of New Brunswick history, which featured an emphasis on map-based studies and in determining the exact location of key historic sites.
 He actually went to the places he wrote about.
 As a translator and editor of the 17th-century Acadian narratives of Nicolas Denys and Father Chrétien Le Clercq he became a foremost scholar of the Acadian period.
 He frequently contributed articles on Samuel de Champlain to publications of the New Brunswick Historical Society, the New Brunswick Magazine and Acadiensis.
 In addition to document-based research and translation, Ganong prepared maps, took photographs and gave slide presentations.
 He often collaborated with others.
-One frequent collaborator was Dr. John Clarence Webster, for whom he prepared numerous maps and other contributions.
+One frequent collaborator was John Clarence Webster, for whom he prepared numerous maps and other contributions.
 He also took a great interest in the international border between New Brunswick and Maine.
 Because of this interest and expertise he was asked to take part in the cross-border tercentennial celebrations on the St. Croix River in 1904.
 In 1918, Ganong completed the translation of Volume III of Champlain's Voyages, part of a major publication of Champlain's writings by the Champlain Society.
 He was also the first to pose a scientific explanation for the often sighted Ghost Ship of Northumberland Strait suggesting it was an electrical illusion.

 William F. Ganong's efforts also formed a substantial basis for the establishment of the New Brunswick Museum and archives.

-Ganong's second marriage was to Anna Hobbet from Iowa.
-The couple had two children, William Francis Ganong Jr., a renowned physiologist, and Ann Ganong Seidler, professor of speech theory (now retired) and children's author.
 Ganong died at his summer home outside Saint John in 1941.
 He was 77.